Depreciation Vs Amortization

 - Depreciation Fund Method: Under this method, an amount equal to the annual depreciation is charged against the profits every year and accumulated in the form of a sinking fund.
 This amount is invested to earn interest and used to replace the asset after the end of its useful life.

-- Group Depreciation: Under this method, the value of homogeneous assets is totalled up and from this total, the residual value of all the assets is deducted and the balance is found out.
+- Group Depreciation: Under this method, the value of homogeneous assets is totalled up and from this total, the residual value of all the assets is deducted and the balance is found.
 This balance is divided by the average of the estimated lives of all these assets and the result is the depreciation for one year.

 Types of Amortization